mvolkmann/blog/src/prolog.md

 | `.`           | terminates all commands     |
 | `%`           | begins single-line comment  |
 | `/*` and `*/` | delimits multi-line comment |

-## Naming Conventions

-Atoms are sequences of letters, numbers, and underscores that begin with a lowercase letter.
-They can also be any text enclosed in single quotes (allows spaces).
-There are also the following special atoms:
-`;`, `!`, `[]`, and `{}`.

-Variables are also sequences of letters, numbers, and underscores, but they begin with an uppercase letter or an underscore.
-An underscore by itself represents an anonymous variable.
-These can be used as arguments to predicates when the value of an argument does not matter.

-Predicate names should describe a relationship rather than an imperative action.
-It is also recommended that they indicate the kinds of arguments they take and the order of the arguments.
-For example, using the name `sort` for a predicate that can generate a sorted list from an unsorted one is imperative and does not describe its arguments.
-A better name is `list_ascending` because:

-1. It indicates that there are two arguments.
-1. It indicates the order of the arguments which is the unsorted list followed by the sorted list.
-1. It does not favor a specific direction and can be used to generate a sorted list or determine whether a list is already sorted.

-The following built-in predicates are examples of good names:
-`atom_chars`, `atom_codes`, `atom_length`, `atom_prefix`,
-`number_chars`, and `number_codes`.

-Only predicates with side effects such as producing output should have imperative names.
-The following built-in predicates are examples of this:
-`asserta`, `assertz`, `retract`, `retractall`, `write`, `write_canonical`, and `write_term`.

 ## Operators